usagov/vote-gov-drupal/docs/backend.md

 `composer update drupal/admin_toolbar`

 This ensures that both the module and its dependencies are updated according to Drupal's compatibility guidelines.

+Once updated, the following drush command should be issued, `drush updatedb && drush cr`.
+This will check for any pending database updates followed up by a clearing of the cache.

+Run `drush cex`, to export and review any related configuration changes that is related to the module.
+Updates could affect other configurations such as field settings or other aspects of the site, so review carefully, test, and verify that the changes are valid.

+Finally, use `git status` and `git diff {config_file.yml}` to reveal and review configuration changes that are located in `config/...` directory before comitting them to your branch.

 ### Contrib
 I've included some of the non-standard Drupal contrib modules and their use below.
 To see all the modules in the system review the modules dashboard page located at `/admin/modules`.
 These modules are maintained by the Drupal community and have regular updates for enhancements and security patches.